 Know and Understand Triggers in Daily Life

-A person with drug and alcohol addiction struggles with triggers: places, things, people, or events that make them think about using substances again.
+A person with alcohol and drug addiction struggles with triggers: places, things, people, or events that make them think about using substances again.
 It’s critical to avoid these situations.
 Don’t go out to eat where there’s a bar.
 Avoid going to a club where they used to use substances.
 Avoid having any alcohol in the home or prescription painkillers.
 Your loved one is not strong enough, no matter what they say or believe, to be exposed to substances right away.

 Keep Busy in a Healthy Way After Addiction Treatment